Kodotautas/Data-Engineering/7_DE_with_Rust/README.md

-### Data engineering main tasks performance tests between Python and Rust
+### Python and Rust Performance for Data Engineering

 **Equipment:**
 Python -v 3.12.0